Everybody Calls Me Giorgio

 GIORGIO Son Of My Father (1971)

 Featuring a distinctive (and for the time, futuristic) Minimoog line and solo, Moroder’s first widely known composition with guitarist Pete Bellotte was actually his fourth German solo hit single.
-The catchy but bizarre lyrics (“Commanded, I was branded in a plastic vac – surrounded and confounded by statistic facts”) were quite an achievement considering Moroder was writing in his third language!
-‘Son Of My Father’ was a schaffel stomper coated with assorted effects such as phased drums from Keith Forsey and could be considered the prototype of the electro glam template later popularised by GOLDFRAPP.
+With catchy but bizarre lyrics, ‘Son Of My Father’ was a schaffel stomper coated with assorted effects such as phased drums from Keith Forsey and could be considered the prototype of the electro glam template later popularised by GOLDFRAPP.
 CHICORY TIP’s copycat cover with future SEX PISTOLS’ producer Chris Thomas playing the Minimoog part was a UK No1 in 1972.

 Available on the GIORGIO album ‘Son Of My Father’ via Repertoire Records